Current Market Conditions (Seattle/Puget Sound)

 While it’s technically a ‘Seller’s Market’, there are many homeowners who can’t take advantage of current conditions because the loan(s) owing on their property plus selling expenses exceeds the market value of their home.
 In addition, many of these homeowners can’t qualify for a refinance or it wouldn’t make an appreciable difference because the principal owing remains a hindrance.
 This is a discouraging situation, to say the least and it can be accompanied by missed mortgage payments.

-SEATTLE REAL ESTATE: 10 year history
+SEATTLE REAL ESTATE: 10 year history (median sale prices)

-King County Real Estate: 10 year history
+King County Real Estate: 10 year history (median sale prices)

 King County includes cities such as Seattle, Shoreline, Lake Forest Park, Kenmore, Bothell (partial), Kirkland, Bellevue, Redmond, Mercer Island, Renton, Tukwila, Burien, Des Moines, Federal Way, Covington, Kent, Maple Valley, North Bend, Snoqualmie, Duvall, Carnation and more!!
 Wow, it’s a big county.